 A delicious and easy recipe for a Christmas-spiced banana cranberry bread.
 There’s no milk, butter or eggs in this easy banana bread so it’s suitable for vegans.
-If you’re not vegan however don’t let that put you off – this is a tasty banana bread recipe that’s packed full of festive flavours.
+This is a really tasty vegan banana bread recipe that’s packed full of festive flavours.

 We love a good banana bread recipe here at the Sneaky Veg house.
 I often buy extra bananas just so that we can make a loaf once they’ve started to go brown.
 This banana bread recipe is a little different as it contains some Christmassy spices and some dried fruit – making it perfect to eat if you’re feeling festive.

 The extra dried fruit makes this banana bread chewy and sweet and the spices just add that little hint of Christmas – my husband said that this is the best banana bread I’ve ever made.
 And he’s had a lot to choose from.

 It really surprised me how easy it was to make banana bread without eggs and butter – I have the Honey & Co baking book to thank for showing me the way.
 This is also nut free so can be used in lunch boxes.

 Although many of my recipes are refined sugar free this one does contain sugar – Im still working on perfecting my sugar free banana bread but I promise you’ll be the first to know when it’s just right.